 With Facebook’s continued de-prioritization and divestment from news, the ongoing Twitter saga and ByteDance data security concerns, there’s a lot for newsrooms to navigate when it comes to social media platforms.
 API hosted a virtual participatory event and issued an interactive engagement zine to explore how newsrooms can stay connected to communities and each other, allocate limited resources to a growing variety of platforms, and re-examine what social strategies to prioritize amidst constant uncertainty.
 This conversation builds on the event API hosted with ONA in December.

 This article is part of API Tech Talks, our new series about leveraging emerging technologies for local news.
-Follow along as our product strategy team continues to demystify the latest tech trends through events, articles, our Need to Know newsletter and social content.
+Follow along as our team continues to demystify the latest tech trends through events, articles, our Need to Know newsletter and social content.

 Shay Totten, API newsroom success manager, shared the updated results of a newsroom survey he conducted in the three months following Elon Musk’s takeover of Twitter.
 The majority of the four dozen respondents — who ranged from small, independent digital websites to national newsrooms — reported a wait-and-see attitude when it comes to relying on social platforms.